pvk047/legacy-of-brynjolf/README.md

     | . | . | . | G |
      ___ ___ ___ ___

- 3.If BrynJolf(Player) to Up after right then Guard Will Catch BrynJolf(Player)  than means BrynJolf was Lose.This is how it would look:
+ If BrynJolf(Player) to right,up then Guard Will Catch BrynJolf(Player)  than means BrynJolf was Lose.This is how it would look:

      ___ ___ ___ ___
     | . | . | . | X |